Search

 Not only is this the place I grew up, it is also the place where I planted a church called the Soul Cafe in the late 1990s.
 I had anticipated going back for quite some time, and to my surprise, I found that not much had changed.

 I was comforted to find a vibrant main street where I could still eat breakfast tacos on tortillas made fresh that morning.
-It was nice to sip coffee at Pax, have lunch at Francisco’s and enjoy the region’s wine at Grape Juice, all locally owned and operated.
+It was nice to sip coffee at Pax, have lunch at Francisco’s and enjoy the region’s wine at Grape Juice, all locally owned.

 I drove over low water crossings, remembering the thousands of trips down these roads in my 1985 turquoise-blue Camaro.
 I swam in the river and basked in the early-autumn sun below an enormous swarm of vultures circling overhead.

-It can be easy to look back at the past, full of nostalgia, with rose-tinted glasses, but my childhood was more thorny than rosy, and that spilled into my experience of church as well.
-When I was a young teen, I endured a season in which my mother dropped my brother and me off at a different church each Sunday, hoping we would find one we liked.
+It’s easy to look back at the past, full of nostalgia, but my childhood was more thorny than rosy, and that spilled into my experience of church as well.
+When I was a teen, I endured a season in which my mother dropped my brother and me off at a different church each Sunday, hoping we would find one we liked.
 It was painful.

-Despite an expressed emphasis on being welcoming, the churches I experienced felt anything but that.
-Awkwardly, I would enter, looking for a familiar face but sensing only impermeable boundaries roped off with pleasant smiles and perfect-looking family units.
+Despite an expressed emphasis on being welcoming, the churches I experienced felt anything but.
+Awkwardly, I’d enter, looking for a familiar face but sensing only impermeable boundaries roped off with pleasant smiles and perfect-looking families.

 My family was far from perfect.
 Dad had left when I was 5.
 Mom cycled through a series of relationships that kept us moving.
 My brother started using drugs at 13.
-Entering church on Sunday mornings, I stood out like a ragamuffin.
+Entering church, I stood out like a ragamuffin.
 I could find nowhere to hide, and it was impossible to blend in.

 I ended up choosing the church where Regina went.
-A friend from school, Regina saw me at once and ushered me in to sit with her and her family.
+A friend from school, Regina saw me at once and ushered me in to sit with her family.
 She truly and personally invited me in.
-Regina is someone who knows the art of friendship — someone I am still friends with today, over 30 years later.
+Regina is someone who knows the art of friendship — someone I am still friends with over 30 years later.

 In fact, she and her husband were part of Soul Cafe, the church I planted to reach young adults.
-Soul Cafe closed its doors several years ago, but there is still a group of people who are deeply connected by the experience of shared community it offered.
-These are the people I was keen to see on my visit.
+Soul Cafe closed several years ago, but there is still a group of people who are deeply connected by the experience of community it offered.
+I was keen to see them on my visit.

-On a Sunday night in late September, we gathered for a “come one, come all” potluck.
+On a Sunday night in September, we gathered for a “come one, come all” potluck.
 In a familiar backyard under the stars, we jumped right back in with one another.
-We shared stories from the past, conversations about people who had moved away, photos and tall tales from weddings and other special events.
-We visited with young adults who had been babies back when Soul Cafe started, and we shed tears over the people who are no longer with us.
+We shared stories, conversations about people who had moved away, photos and tall tales from weddings and other special events.
+We visited with adults who had been babies when Soul Cafe started, and we shed tears over people no longer with us.

-As I sat listening to stories and taking in the laughter, I just kept thinking: This is a holy space.
+As I sat listening to stories and taking in the laughter, I kept thinking: This is a holy space.
 This is what endures.

-Several people have asked over the years what made Soul Cafe so special.
+People have asked over the years what made Soul Cafe special.
 My answer is always the same: community.
 It wasn’t that the worship was awesome (it was!) or that we were pioneering the coffee shop church movement (we were!).
 It was the way we did life together.

 We were friends, loving one another in good times and bad — and there were plenty of both — supporting each other, holding one another accountable, wrestling across differences, including political ones.
 Yes, both Democrats and Republicans live in Texas!